feyzanaydemir/processing-gallery/README.md

 ![Preview](preview.png)

-Algorithm Gallery is a collection of Processing sketches.
-The sketches are the Python implementations of Daniel Shiffman's Coding Challenge series with slight modifications.
+Algorithm Gallery is a collection of Processing sketches, which are the Python implementations of Daniel Shiffman's Coding Challenge series with slight modifications.
 You can see the original Java and JavaScript versions [here](https://thecodingtrain.com/CodingChallenges/).
 The project website was built with Node.js and Express.js.

 - ### [See Website](https://algorithmgallery.herokuapp.com/)